-For Electric Operation: Turn on the Water Heater electric element switch.
+For Electric Operation: Turn on the Water Heater electric element switch, which is located on a wall in the galley area or in a cabinet near the microwave oven or refrigerator, depending on model.
 The shoreline must be connected for electric operation.